Testing the engine compression, on your V6 or V8 equipped Dodge pickup or SUV, is not as hard as people think.

-Testing the Engine Compression is not as hard as people think and in this article, I'll show you how to do it and more importantly I'll also show you how to interpret the results of the Compression Test.
+In this tutorial, I'll show you how to do it and more importantly I'll also show you how to interpret the results of the compression test.

-Why do an Engine Compression Test?
-Well, it may help you to find out if the engine is shot and if this is the reason why it won't start or the reason you have a hard to diagnose Misfire Condition.
+Why do an engine compression test?
+Well, it may help you to find out if the engine is shot and if this is the reason why it won't start or the reason behind your pickup or SUV's hard to diagnose misfire condition.

 OK, to make it as easy as possible to navigate this article, here are its contents at a quick glance:

 If the V6 or V8 engine in your pickup (or SUV) still runs... then low or no compression in one or several cylinders will cause the engine to run rough when it idles and miss when you accelerate it.